-A new version of GPU Caps Viewer is available.
-GPU Caps Viewer 1.30.0 comes with several new features and changes.
+A new version of GPU Caps Viewer (OpenGL, Vulkan, OpenCL and CUDA utility) is available.